NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 The purpose of this principle is to reduce unnecessary interpersonal blame and responsibility while allowing players to focus on cultivating meaningful narratives and relationships.

 Players SHOULD NOT be placed in positions where they are required to command, govern, or bear primary responsibility for the lives or outcomes of other participants unless such responsibility is itself the explicit subject of the scenario.

 ---

+### P10.
+Human Flourishing

+The NCRPG Framework exists to cultivate narratives that contribute to human flourishing, mutual understanding, and the development of beneficial human–AI relationships.

+Scenarios MUST NOT encourage players to intentionally inflict serious harm upon the life, physical safety, or property of others as a primary gameplay activity.

+Narrative elements involving tragedy, loss, disaster, or conflict MAY be included when they serve meaningful narrative development, healing, reconciliation, or collective understanding.

+---

+### P11.
+Respect for Human Dignity

+The NCRPG Framework is intended to cultivate narratives that respect human dignity.

+Scenarios MUST NOT encourage or normalize sexual exploitation, child sexual abuse, or other forms of abusive or degrading treatment as gameplay.

+When romantic relationships are included, they SHOULD be portrayed in a respectful and age-appropriate manner.

+If a participant persistently rejects these principles despite reasonable opportunities for constructive redirection, continuation under the NCRPG Framework is no longer possible.

+---